ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## Blockchain

-A blockchain relies on 2 components: **Consensus Engine** and **Virtual Machine**.
-VM is the blueprint for a blockchain that mainly deals with the implementation related to the block's structure: building and parsing.
-The Consensus Engine helps in reaching consensus on the block built by the VM.
-Here is a brief overview:
+A blockchain relies on two major components: The **Consensus Engine** and the **VM**.
+The VM defines application specific behavior and how blocks are and built and parsed to create the blockchain.
+VMs all run on top of the Avalanche Consensus Engine, which allows nodes in the network to agree on the state of the blockchain.
+Here's a quick example of how VMs interact with consensus:

 1. A node wants to update the blockchain's state
 2. The node's VM will notify the consensus engine that it wants to update the state